dp95000/homework-four/README.md

-# Homework Assignment # 4
+# Timed Car Quiz
-Homework assignment for week 4 - Timed Quiz Built in Jquery.
+Timed Quiz Built in Jquery.

 # Overview
 This project involved building a timed quiz in jquery.
 For this project, I chose to go with an automotive theme for the questions presented.
 How much automotive trivia do you know?
 Take the quiz and find out!